Columbus AC Repair Question: What Are Thermostatic Expansion Valves?

-Even if you know a lot about your home’s HVAC system, you might not know that thermostatic expansion valves do on your air conditioner.
-The thermostatic expansion valve, sometimes known as a TEX, TEV or TXV, is a critical piece to influence the efficiency of air conditioning and refrigeration units.
-A tiny sensor controlling the evaporating phase of process, the valve can have a big effect.
+Even if you know a lot about your home’s HVAC system, you might not know what thermostatic expansion valves do on your air conditioner.
+The thermostatic expansion valve, sometimes known as a TEX, TEV or TXV, is a critical piece that influences the efficiency of air conditioning and refrigeration units.
+A tiny sensor controlling the evaporating phase of the process, the valve can have a big effect.

-To condition air, the refrigerant, most often freon or another fast acting, low temp compound, evaporates into a gas that runs through a coil and absorbs heat.
+o condition air the refrigerant, (most often freon or another fast acting, low temp compound,) evaporates into a gas that runs through a coil and absorbs heat.
 Passing through a compressor, the freon condenses under pressure back into a liquid again and releases the heat, becoming cool enough to chill a party.

-Too much freon in the evaporator tube and the pressure is not low enough to expand to gas and absorb heat, working inefficiently for no gain.
+If too much freon is in the evaporator tube, and the pressure is not low enough to expand it into gas and absorb heat, it’ll work inefficiently for no gain.
 Too little freon and the conversion is also ineffective by not reaching the density needed to condense.

 At the Starting Gate

 An interactive device, the valve senses the evaporator pressure and temperature and adjusts the flow of the refrigerant so as to maintain a given “superheat”, (the difference between the refrigerant vapor temperature and its saturation temperature).
 By controlling superheat, the TEV nearly keeps the entire evaporator surface active, while not permitting liquid refrigerant to return to the compressor.

 Some valves operate on an electrical impulse from sensors that can measure the temperatures.
 Others are open all the time.
 The thermostatic expansion valve actually utilizes the pressure between the two sections to open or close itself, regulating flow based on the very same pressure it is designed to moderate.